Friends meeting house: History

 In 1670, Friends in England built the first worship-purposed meeting house.
-The Hertford Meeting House is located in 48 Railway Street, Hertford, East Hertfordshire.
+The Hertford Meeting House is located in 48 Railway Street, Hertford.
 This is the oldest Quaker building in the world, still in use for worship meetings.
 It was thrice visited by Quaker founder George Fox.

 In December 1672, while traveling in Wales, Fox stated that his group "had a large meeting in the justice's barn, for [the justice's] house could not hold the company."
 This shows that holding meeting for worship at home was common in areas where a meeting house was not available.

 In 1682, the Third Haven Meeting House in Talbot County, Maryland was built.
 This is considered the oldest surviving Friends meeting house in America.

 Some Friends meeting houses were adapted from existing structures, but most were purpose-built.
 The 1675 Brigflatts Meeting House in Cumbria, England is an example of the latter.
 The hallmark of a meeting house is extreme simplicity and the absence of any liturgical symbols.
 More specifically, though, the defining characteristics of the Quaker meetinghouse are simplicity, equality, community, and peace.
 Though never explicitly written or spoken about, these tenets (or "Testimonies") of Quakerism were the basic, and only, guidelines for building a meetinghouse, as was seen through the continuity of the use of Testimonies within meetinghouse design.
 While meetinghouse design evolved over time to a standardization of the double-cell structure without explicit guidelines for building, the meeting house's reflective architecture revealed a deeper meaning.
 The meeting house design manifested and enhanced Quaker Testimonies and the cultivation of the Inner Light that was essential to Friends.
 Quakers easily moved from one place of meeting to another, but when given the opportunity to design and construct their own place of meeting, Friends infused their Testimonies in the planning, design, and construction of the building.